 Our editors select independently all products featured on Notorious-mag.
 However, when you buy through our links, we may get a commission.

 What is a diamond?

 A diamond is a cluster of carbon that has been under immense pressure and temperature deep in the Earth for millions of years before reaching its crystal form.
-It is the strongest mineral on earth and the most concentrated form of carbon, the traces of Nitrogen and Hydrogen in a diamond give the gemstone more yellow-ish or bluish hues.
+It is the strongest mineral on earth and the most concentrated form of carbon.
+The Nitrogen and Hydrogen traces in a diamond give the gemstone more yellow-ish or bluish hues.

 What is a lab-grown diamond?

 Technology can reproduce in a laboratory the intense pressure and heat necessary to transform graphite into diamonds.
 These men-made diamonds are chemically and aesthetically identical to natural ones.
 The lab-grown diamonds are then professionally cut and polished the same way mined gemstones are.
 But, as Vigneron explains, “the problem with lab-grown diamonds is that, despite having the same molecular structure as those found in the earth, lab-grown diamonds don’t have any history.”

 Today, most diamonds are blood-free certified.
 But diamond mining’s involved many tragic stories in the past, including chemical spillage, slave work, and financing of wars.
 The lab-grown stones are, in this sense, more ethical and attract younger and environmental-conscious jewellery lovers.
 But, on the other hand, small mines risk having to shut down.
 Consequently, many miners in poor developing countries will go out of work and lose their livelihoods.

 Can you tell the difference between lab-made and mined diamonds?